 Divide students into small groups.
 Assign students the different roles and set a time limit for them to perform the dialogue.
 Make sure you give each student a chance to be the doctor, nurse and patient.
 If you have time, ask groups to volunteer to present their skit in front of the whole class.

 4. Time to Teach

 Goal: Students practice public speaking by instructing or explaining a chosen topic in detail to the class.

 - Vocabulary needed for topic of choice

-- Today we are going to learn how to ____.
+- Common phrases used by teachers (Can everyone hear/see me?, Today we are going to learn how to ____.)

 This ESL role play topic allows students to practice instruction and transition words.
 For example, if a student decides to teach his classmates how to do origami, he might start with “First, fold your piece of paper in half,” followed by “then…” and “finally…”

 Goal: Students have the opportunity to utilize common vocabulary and phrases that arise when shopping.